hugowschneider/fastgraphql/docs/pages/tutorial/query-mutation.md

 ### Queries

-As you have already noticed on the previous chapters, defining queries is as simple as annotating a python function with `#!python FastGraphQL.query()`.
+As you have already noticed in the previous chapters, defining queries is as simple as annotating a python function with `#!python FastGraphQL.query()`.
 Let's see again the first tutorial example: